lbachman/AttendanceProject-API/Notes/writeup.md

 ## Testing the authentication features
 - after adding the swagger oauth stuff, login to an account copy and paste the "access token" in the response body, and paste this into the lock thing typing "Bearer" first.

+## Cookies
+- under the login request set "useCookies" to true
+- open devtools and navigate to